If you’re heading to Bozeman, Montana, soon and aren’t sure what to see and do, we’ve got you covered.

 What to expect: A high-end beauty store with an airy, approachable vibe.
 Shop their coveted collection of clean skincare, makeup, body, and wellness products, or book a restorative microcurrent custom facial or face massage for a pick-me-up your skin will love.

-What to shop for: One of everything! ;-) But if we had to narrow it down: the OSEA Ocean Cleanser for every day, the Nature of Things Reparative Facial Moisturizer for the dryer months, and the Uma Pure Bliss Wellness Oil for self-indulgence.
+What to shop for: One of everything! ;-) But if we had to narrow it down: the OSEA Ocean Cleanser for every day, the Augustinus Bader The Rich Cream for the dryer months, and the Maya Chia Super Naked Plum and Chia Oil for self-indulgence.
 Take a peek at their online shop here.

 What to expect: A funky but well-edited collection of fun indie labels, bespoke hats, and artisan goods from around the world.